MikeSchulze/gdUnit4/index.md

 ## What is GdUnit3?
 **Gd**(*Godot*)**Unit**(*Unit Testing*)**3**(*Godot 3.x*)

-GdUnit3 is an embeded unit testing framework for testing your Gd, C# Scripts and Scenes within the Godot editor.
-GdUnit3 is very useful for [TDD (test driven development)](https://en.wikipedia.org/wiki/Test-driven_development){:target="_blank"} and will help you get your code bug-free.
+GdUnit3 is an embeded unit testing framework for testing your Gd, C# Scripts and Scenes within the Godot editor.<br>
+You can use it for  [TDD (test driven development)](https://en.wikipedia.org/wiki/Test-driven_development){:target="_blank"} and will help you get your code bug-free.

 ## You are welcome to: